EmperorKonstantin/infosec-app/README.md

 ## Goal

+- PHP Server with JS Client Frontend that communicates with server over REST API.
+Server API serves global country details.
-As a user, I want to search for countries by name, full name, or country code, and view them as a list of elements on an HTML page so that I can find the country data I am looking for.
+- User Story: As a user, I want to search for countries by name, full name, or country code, and view them as a list of elements on an HTML page so that I can find the country data I am looking for.